Calisthenics Workout, Best Exercises and Benefits - Dr. Axe

 Calisthenics workout - Dr. Axe

-When thinking of calisthenics, if you have a mental picture of the military performing jumping jacks to cadence, you’re not far off.
+When thinking of calisthenics, if you have a mental picture of military members performing jumping jacks to cadence, you’re not far off.
 The truth is, though, that calisthenics exercises are rooted much deeper in history, dating all the way back to ancient Greece.
-(More on that later, interesting stuff.)

 What Is a Calisthenics Workout?